What are fixed assets and inventories

 2. covering of loss according to the adopted balance sheet when the loss can not be covered by unrestricted equity.

-A decision to include the revaluation reserve in order to cover a loss under the first paragraph 2 may be taken only after the auditors' hearing.
+A decision to take the revaluation reserve in order to cover a loss in the first paragraph 2 may be taken only after the auditors' hearing.
 Before three years have elapsed from the decision takes dividends imposed only if the Companies Registration Office or, in case of dispute, general court gives permission to do so or if the share capital has been increased by at least an amount equal to the loss that has been covered with the revaluation amount.
 In the case of Companies Registration Office or the court's permission for 20 Chapter.
 25-29 § § Companies (2005:551) mutatis mutandis.
 Create (2005:918).

 1. Fund, as explained 7 §,